a-happin/sort_items/README.md

 ## Features

-- Sort items in a container as if a player did
+- Sort items in a container
 - stable sort

 ### Available